-It records clear and precise 1080p footage of the car front, with a wide 170-degree angle to capture every detail on the road ahead.
+It records clear and precise 1080p footage of the car front with a wide 170-degree angle to capture every detail on the road ahead.
 The Sony STARVIS 307 image sensor ensures that the footage is usable in almost all light conditions.

 Most of the footage your dash cam records is uninteresting.
 That’s why old footage is constantly being overwritten to ration storage space.
 With this Rexing dash cam, you can set the loop interval to one minute, three minutes, or turn the looping feature off entirely.

 That said, when the G-sensors pick up a disturbance during your drive, the relevant footage is automatically locked and will not be overwritten.
-The gravity sensor has three sensitivity modes, so it can activate the locking procedure for each pothole you run over, or you can set it to only record bigger incidents, like crashes.
+The gravity sensor has three sensitivity modes.
+So, it can activate the locking procedure for each pothole you run over, or you can set it to only record bigger incidents, like crashes.

 Sometimes you do a bike stunt so daring, a jump that gets so much air, a crash that’s so near-death that no one will believe you if you don’t supply the footage.
 Here’s a fix-all solution for the nay-sayers who doubt your two-wheel escapades—the Thinkware M1 Motorsports Cam.
 When memorable moments happen, lock the files in place with the single push of a button.

-The Thinkware M1 Motorsports Cam is a dual dash cam – it records both the front and the back of your vehicle.
+The Thinkware M1 Motorsports Cam is a dual dash cam.
+It records both the front and the back of your vehicle.
 This is crucial if you, heaven forbid, have an accident on the open road; the whole incident will be captured from both sides.

 Both cameras record HD 1080p footage at 30 FPS.
-The Sony STARVIS, combined with Thinkware’s proprietary Super Night Vision recording technology, make the image as clear as it can be in the given light conditions.
+The Sony STARVIS, combined with Thinkware’s proprietary Super Night Vision recording technology, makes the image as clear as it can be in the given light conditions.

-Everything’s about the DR900S-2CH screams high quality, even the Wi-Fi connectivity.
-It can connect to a 5 GHz network to transfer files twice as quickly as on 2.4GHz networks.
-Additionally, the Quick Play versions of the clips minimize the buffering time.
+Everything about the DR900S-2CH screams high quality, even the Wi-Fi connectivity.
+It can connect to a 5 GHz network to transfer files twice as quickly as 2.4 GHz networks.
+Additionally, the Quick Play versions of the clips minimize buffering time.

 BlackVue lists this camera at just under $500.

-The wireless control – combined with the free Virb mobile app – means you can transfer that all-important footage or fun timelapse to your device in no time.
+The wireless control, combined with the free Virb mobile app, means you can transfer that all-important footage or fun timelapse to your device in no time.

-The camera starts and stops automatically when you turn on the ignition, if connected to a power source.
+The camera starts and stops automatically when you turn on the ignition if connected to a power source.
 There is a battery inside, but it has a short life of around 30 minutes.
-This is normal for small dash cameras; you’ll either need to buy a power cable or connect the camera to the car’s electrical system.
+This is normal for small dash cameras.
+You’ll either need to buy a power cable or connect the camera to the car’s electrical system.

 The Garmin Dash Cam 55 also helps you drive more safely.
 It has a built-in warning system for when you drift out of your lane or are charging towards a head-on collision.